AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/smart-assignments.md

 ## Smart assignments criteria

-Smart assignments display the top fifty recommendations based on a proprietary algorithm.
+Smart assignments display the top 50 recommendations based on a proprietary algorithm.

 Users are recommended in the smart assignments drop-down list based on a combination of the following criteria (listed in order from most important to least important):